Misbehavior of ParameterSet::put(...) and insert(...) functions when key exists

 The problem is that the only way to test whether a parameter is of a particular C++ type (or compatible with same) after encoding is to attempt the conversion and deal with the exception once thrown.
 It is generally not advisable to use exceptions as standard flow control as this (among other things) complicates debugging.
 There are several functions that aid one in distinguishing whether the key represents an atom, sequence or table, but once you have an atom determining its type requires an attempted

 any_cast(), because it is stored simply as a string.

 #8 Updated by Rob Kutschke over 5 years ago

 Sorry.
 I was not clear.

 I was not requesting anything to do with C++ type.
 I only meant FHiCL type: if a FHiCL name is already defined as an atom, I would like an option to say that redefining it as a non-atom is an error. ( With the corner case that @nil is no type and can be redefined as anything ).
 I imagine that I only get this choice once per .fcl file - is that right?

-#9 Updated by Christopher Green about 5 years ago
+#9 Updated by Christopher Green over 5 years ago

 Ah, I understand now, sorry.For the checking behavior you actually say you want, we would provide a function (say),